jhjiang2020/jhjiang2020.github.io/_pages/about.md

  <img src="../images/rs72664324.png" width="598" height="327" class="center">

 Prior to my study at Oxford, I received my B.E. degree from Zhejiang University, China.
-My undergraduate thesis at the [Zhang lab](https://person.zju.edu.cn/en/yzhang) developed a ODE-based toxiocokinetic model of glycidyl-based chemicals (a common contaminant in processed food products).
+My undergraduate thesis at the [Zhang lab](https://person.zju.edu.cn/en/yzhang) developed an ODE-based toxiocokinetic model of glycidyl-based chemicals (a common contaminant in processed food products).
 I have also worked in epidemiologic risk assessment, deep learning, and statistical modeling.

 I was a member of [the Mixed Class (Honors Program of Engineering)](http://ckc.zju.edu.cn/ckcen/34928/list.htm) at Zhejiang University (2017-2020), an exchange student at UC Berkeley (2018), and a summer research assistant at Princeton University (2019) supervised by [Professor Coleen Murphy](https://murphylab.princeton.edu/).